 Some people consider it as a part of internal car cleaning, but as I already said, I do it in external washes too.

-4. Wash The Wheels and Tires
+4. Wash The Wheels, Tires, and Exhaust Tips

 Before proceeding to the whole car, I always like to wash the wheels first.
 Wheels are usually the dirtiest part of your car.
 They contain so much brake dust and metals that can scratch your paint if spread over it.